-Is it better to have a basement leak fixed from the inside or the outside?
+Is it better to fix a basement leak in a poured concrete foundation from the inside or the outside?

-All wet basement waterproofing and leak repairs, regardless of the foundation type, can be performed from inside the home or from the outside.
-For available repair options, please consult our Basement Waterproofing Repair Methods page.
+All basement leak repairs, regardless of the foundation type, can be performed from inside the home or from the outside.
+For a detailed list of the available waterproofing repair options, consult our Basement Waterproofing Repair Methods page.

 Assuming that you have a poured concrete foundation, both repair methods can resolve your water infiltration problem, the decision to inject a leak from the inside or excavate from the outside is entirely based on your circumstances.
 In making this decision we recommend that you consider the following:

-2. An injection from the inside costs hundreds of dollars whereas an external excavation can easily cost several thousand dollars (not including the cost of re-landscaping, rebuilding the fence, etc).
+- An injection from the inside costs $100's whereas an external excavation can easily cost several $1000's (not including the cost of re-landscaping, rebuilding the fence, etc).

-3. Injections, which are always carried out from inside, will fill the crack or hole completely from the inside to the outside.
-External crack repairs simply patch the foundation on the outside.
+- Injections, which are always carried out from inside, will fill the crack or hole completely from the inside to the outside.
+An external crack repair involves patching over the crack on the outside.

-5. When excavating it is possible to damage the weeping tile system such that you end up with greater problems after the repair than you had when you started.
+- When excavating, it is possible to damage the weeping tile system such that you end up with greater problems after the repair than you had when you started.

-6. When excavating there is a risk of damage to gas lines, hydro lines, etc, even if the locates were done properly; assuming that the contractor has gone to the trouble of obtaining the locates.
-As compared to injection, there is far greater exposure to significant human error when excavating.
+- When excavating, there is always the risk of damage to gas lines, hydro lines, etc, even if the locates were done properly (assuming that the contractor has gone to the trouble of obtaining the locates).
+Compared to injection, there is far greater exposure to significant human error when excavating.

-7. With excavation there is always a risk of the earth caving in; if the proper safety procedures and excavation techniques are not being used, and the person in the pit is killed by a cave in, you may end up being sued.
+- With excavation there is always a risk of the earth caving in; if the proper safety procedures and excavation techniques are not being used, and the person in the pit is killed by a cave-in, you may end up being sued.

-9. If the cost of accessing the wall from inside is prohibitive, or if you have a custom built bar or shelving you might consider external excavation; however, if the problem has not been ascertained by examining the bare wall from inside, you cannot be 100% sure of what exactly needs to be repaired, if anything at all.
-Note: the location of the puddle of water on the floor does not necessarily coincide with the location of the problem.
-Under these circumstances we recommend that you call us to arrange for a thermal imaging inspection in order to pinpoint the exact location of the problem.
+- If the cost of accessing the wall from inside is prohibitive, or if you have a custom built bar or shelving you might consider external excavation; however, if the problem has not been ascertained by examining the bare wall from inside, you cannot be 100% sure of what exactly needs to be repaired, if anything at all.

-Homeowner Tip: Before you agree to any foundation repair, ensure that the cause of the problem is known with 100% certainty.
-In general, if you haven't observed the problem on the bare walls from inside the home you cannot be certain as to the cause of the leak or problem; from the outside, you can't possibly tell whether a crack is leaking or whether there are 1 or 2 or 3 or even 10 rod holes leaking.
-All too often, homeowners agree to thousands of dollars of foundation excavation and waterproofing which is either done in the wrong location, for the wrong reasons, or to resolve a problem that could have been fixed from the inside for thousands of dollars less.
-Check out our Basement Waterproofing Repair Methods page to find out what repair options are available for your specific situation.
+Before you agree to any foundation repair, ensure that the cause of the problem is known with 100% certainty.
+In general, if you haven't observed the problem on the bare walls from inside the home you can't be certain as to the source of the water; from the outside, you can't possibly tell whether a crack is leaking or whether there are 1 or 2 or 3 or even 10 rod holes leaking.
+All too often, homeowners agree to $1000's of foundation excavation and waterproofing which is either done in the wrong location, for the wrong reasons, or to resolve a problem that could have been fixed from the inside for far less money.